How WEIRD is Usable Privacy and Security Research? (Extended Version): Discussion

 \subsection{Replications for Non-WEIRD Populations}

 A replication study can be used to examine the generalizability of the findings of an existing study to a new population or to evaluate the robustness of the findings of an existing study when a new study design is used.
-Although several existing UPS papers have already shown that regional and cultural differences affect the results~\cite{CHI2017_Sawaya, EuroUSEC2019_Mori, PETS2017_Li, SOUPS2020_Dev}, we found that most UPS studies have examined only WEIRD societies and not considered/discussed whether geographic diversity affects the results.
-Therefore, the current UPS research is insufficient from two perspectives: to evaluate and discuss the generalizability of the results, and to identify different insights from geographically diversified populations.
+Although several existing UPS papers have already shown that regional and cultural differences affect the results~\cite{PETS2017_Li, CHI2023_Herbert, CHI2017_Sawaya}, we found that most UPS papers have examined only WEIRD countries and not considered/discussed whether geographic diversity affects the results.
+Therefore, researchers should explore different insights from geographically diversified populations while pursuing generalizable results.
+Recognizing population differences is a promising path for addressing the issues faced by marginalized populations.

-Replication studies are recognized to be important and are recommended by conferences dedicated to UPS, for example, SOUPS emphasizes their importance in the Call for Paper (CFP)~\cite{soups_replication}, and USEC and EuroUSEC include it in their CFP topics.
-Seven replication papers in our dataset~\cite{replication_example1,replication_example2,replication_example3,replication_example4,replication_example6,replication_example7,10.1145/3481357.3481511}\footnote{We identified a paper with ``Replication:'' in the title as a replication paper.
-SOUPS recommends this title naming rule.
-Papers that did not meet the criteria mentioned in Section~\ref{section:Review Process} were excluded.}.
-However, the current replication studies did not sufficiently focus on non-WEIRD population; some papers focused on geographic diversity, and those papers were only conducted within Western countries.
+Replication studies are recognized to be important and are recommended by conferences dedicated to UPS, for example, SOUPS emphasizes their importance in the Call for Paper (CFP)~\cite{soups_replication}, and USEC and EuroUSEC include them in their CFP topics.
+Seven replication papers are in our dataset~\cite{replication_example1,replication_example2,replication_example3,replication_example4,replication_example6,replication_example7,10.1145/3481357.3481511}\footnote{In our dataset, we identified papers with ``Replication:'' in the title as replication papers.
+SOUPS recommends this title naming rule.}.
+However, the current replication studies did not sufficiently focus on non-WEIRD populations; some papers conducted a cross-cultural replication, but only in Western countries.
 Replication with an awareness of geographic diversity including non-WEIRD populations should be actively pursued and clearly recommended in the CFP.